usethesource/rascal-website/docs/RascalConcepts/SyntaxDefinitionAndParsing/index.md

 First we import the syntax definition and the link:/Libraries/Prelude-ParseTree[ParseTree] module that provides the parsing functionality.
 Finally, we parse `2+3*4` using the start symbol `Exp`.

-Don't be worried, we are just showing the resulting parse tree here.
-It intended for programs and not for humans.
+Don't be worried, we are just showing the resulting parse tree here which is intended for programs and not for humans.
 The points we want to make are:

 *  Rascal grammars are relatively easy to read and write (unfortunately, writing grammars will never become simple).